• Mental Health

 7 Examples of Passive-Aggressive Behavior

-People can be passive-aggressive in all different kinds of relationships, including romantic, platonic, work, and familial.
+People can exhibit passive-aggressive communication and behaviors in all different kinds of relationships, including romantic, platonic, work, and familial.
 However, the behavior is not always consistent.
 For instance, some people may only be passive-aggressive in certain settings or under specific stressors.

 Here are seven examples of passive-aggressive behavior: